Holidays (2016 film): Father's Day

 Coming home from work, Carol receives a mysterious package from her father, whom she has not seen since her childhood.
 The package is an old cassette deck player with a tape inside.
 She plays the tape, in which her father tells her he loves her and instructs her to go to the place they played at when she was a child so they can be reunited.
 Carol calls her mother and berates her for lying to her about her father's death.

 Upon reaching the destination as instructed, Carol realizes that the tape was recorded when she was a child.
 Following instructions from the tape, she eventually reaches a building with a mysterious door which she remembers entering with her father, where he asked the woman at the reception to take care of her before leaving her.
 In the tape, her father apologizes for leaving her, but claims he has to because he only has one chance to meet "him".

 Carol enters the door and seems to enter another world.
 Meanwhile, Carol's mother frantically calls her cell phone, which Carol had left in her car.

 Carol comes across a figure sitting in a chair.
-The voice in the tape states that he's glad she came "by her own free will".
+The voice in the tape states that he is glad she came "by her own free will".
 After Caroll calls out for her father, she is confronted by a dark, mysterious humanoid that roars at her.
 The tape recorder and headphones fall to the ground, and Carol subsequently disappears as the end of the tape continues saying "together".